-How to Write a Grammy Award-Winning SongAhead of the 2016 Grammy Awards, we caught up with singer–songwriter Jesse Harris, the man who put Norah Jones on the musical map with “Don’t Know Why,” to learn the ins and outs of making it.
+How to Write a Grammy Award-Winning SongSinger-songwriter Jesse Harris, the man who put Norah Jones on the musical map with “Don’t Know Why,” tells The Red Bulletin the ins and outs of making a Grammy Award winning hit

 Getting into the music industry as a songwriter is challenging, but to write a Grammy Award-winning song is an ambition that requires years of hard work and dedication.
 Just ask Jesse Harris, the multi-talented musician and songwriter, who many know from his work with Norah Jones.
 After being friends for many years, Harris offered Jones a song he’d written called “Don’t Know Why,” which made it to her debut album and won the Grammy Award for “Song of the Year” in 2003.